sambit-giri/tools21cm/paper/paper.md

 ---
-title: 'Tools21cm: A python package to analyse the large-scale 21 cm signal from the Epoch of Reionization and Cosmic Dawn.'
+title: 'Tools21cm: A python package to analyse the large-scale 21 cm signal from the Epoch of Reionization and Cosmic Dawn'
 tags:
   - Python
   - astronomy